Hotels and Guesthouses in Tibet: What to Expect

 Hotels in Lhasa

-In the recent years, Lhasa became a large and prosperous city with modern infrastructure.
+In recent years, Lhasa became a large and prosperous city with modern infrastructure.
 Lhasa welcomes thousands of visitors from around the world, arriving at the airport and train station.
 Consequently, the number of accommodation options increased.
 The best hotels in Tibet are located in Lhasa.
 You can find hotels in different price ranges, offering various levels of comfort.
 Hotels range from 2 to 5 stars.

 The majority of tourists usually stay in 3-4 star hotels.
 They provide the best combination of price and comfort.
 In a typical 3-4 star hotel you can expect to have a separate room, twin or queen size bed, hot shower, tea kettle.
 Hotels in the Old Town (historical center of Lhasa) don’t have a heating system.
 Some hotels offer heating pads for mattresses during the cold months.
 Hotels offer breakfast, either made to order or a buffet with a combination of Western and Chinese dishes.